firmai/atspy/README.md

 # Automated Time Series Models in Python (AtsPy)

-Easily develop sophisticated state of the art time series models to forecast the future values of a data series based on its historical patterns.
-More than ten advanced time series prediction models are developed to give the best possible prediction performance.
-This package gives you the ability to identify which model fits your data the best.
-You can solve problems like sales forecasting, production estimation, product demand, staff optimisation, inventory management and more.
+Easily develop state of the art time series models to forecast the future values of a data series.
+Simply load your data and select which models you want to test.

 #### Install
 ```